Richland One Digital Learning Environment

 “Our students will have added, ongoing experiences to learn in a digital environment that will be more collaborative and engaging.
 Students will be able to expand their learning to go beyond the walls of the school or the pages in a given textbook.”

 Through the 1:1 (one-to-one) component of DLE, students in grades 3-12 receive Dell laptop computers to use in class and at home.
 Students also receive a backpack in which to carry and protect the laptops.
 Schools hold orientation sessions for students and parents before the devices are distributed.
 Parental consent forms and student pledge forms are provided.
 Student and parent responsibilities are outlined in the DLE Handbook.
-Each student is required to pay a $30 insurance fee per school year.
-The fee covers potential loss, theft or damage to the device.
 Students turn in the devices, which are property of Richland One, at the end of the school year.

 “Richland One takes to heart the ‘Profile of the South Carolina Graduate’ that includes world-class skills such as creativity and innovation, communication, information, media and technology.
 Our DLE initiative provides us the ability to impart these skills to our students,” said Dr. Witherspoon.